flowflux/flowflux/README.md

 - Easy to handle form of parallel/concurrent programming
 - Easy to handle form of inter-process-communication between programs in different programming languages
-- Faster than the same thing via sockets or network interface, no port-management required
+- Faster than the same thing via network interface, no port-management required
 - Unix pipes are cool and everything that makes them usable for more problems is highly welcome
 - Communication between processes can be visualized